what is ACCA

 Applied Knowledge

-This part consists of three exams, Business and Technology, Management Accounting, and Financial Accounting.
-These three exams encompass the basics of accounting and finance, thereby giving the candidate the relevant skills they require to enter the financial world.
+The Applied Knowledge Level part consists of three exams, Business and Technology, Management Accounting, and Financial Accounting.
+These three exams encompass the basics of accounting and finance.
+Thereby giving the candidate the relevant skills they require to enter the financial world.

-The Applied Skills level consists of six exams: Corporate and Business Law, Performance Management, Taxation, Financial Reporting, Audit and Assurance, and Financial Management.
-Each subject will go deeper into applied skills and accounting practices in the real world of business.
+The Applied Skill level consists of six exams: Corporate and Business Law, Performance Management, Taxation, Financial Reporting, Audit and Assurance, and Financial Management.
+Every ACCA subject will go deeper into applied skills and accounting practices in the real world of business.

 Strategic Professional Level

-The last level will be the Strategic Professional Level, where the candidate is supposed to undertake two compulsory exams and two options of their choice depending upon their interest.
+The professional level is considered equivalent to a master’s degree.
+This level will be the Strategic Professional Level, where the candidate is supposed to undertake two compulsory exams and two options of their choice depending upon their interest.

 • Compulsory Exams: Strategic Business Leader (SBL); Strategic Business Reporting (SBR)